What Tools Should You Get Before Starting a Proper Home Improvement Project?

 Screwdriver

 You should always have a good screwdriver on hand before starting any home improvement project.
 Screwdrivers come in either flathead or Phillips head varieties.
-Flathead screws are typically found on older furniture and appliances, while Phillips-style heads can be used for both new and old items.
+You typically find Flathead screws on older furniture and appliances, while you can use Phillips-style heads for both new and old items.

 Regardless of which type you get, it is important to get a screwdriver that feels comfortable in your hand and fits the screws on the project you are working on.
 This will help prevent unnecessary strain while completing your task.